 Heraeus Electro Nite Company v.
 W.C.A.B., (Ulrich), 697 A.2d 603 (Pa.
 Commw.
 1997)

-- Successfully argued case involving the issue of whether a decision by the Philadelphia Civil Service Commission was to be given preclusive effect in a companion workers’ compensation proceeding based on principles of collateral estoppel between administrative agencies.
-The injured worker was afforded additional rights under the City’s compensation system that is layered upon the Pennsylvania Workers’ Compensation Act.
-The injured worker elected to pursue her statutory remedies after the City determined that she was capable of returning to work and her wage loss benefits were ended.
+- Successfully argued case on behalf of client involving the claim of an injured worker issue and whether a decision by the Philadelphia Civil Service Commission precluded a worker from bringing a workers’ compensation proceeding based on principles of collateral estoppel between administrative agencies.
+The City’s compensation system afforded the injured worker additional rights to those available under Pennsylvania’s workers’ compensation law.
+The injured worker then pursued statutory remedies after the City determined that she was capable of returning to work and her wage loss benefits were ended.
+The court ruled that a remand was necessary to determine whether the Civil Service Commission’s decision had collateral effect on the injured worker’s rights under the state’s workers’ compensation law.

 Logue v.
 W.C.A.B.
 (City of Philadelphia), 660 A.2d 175 (Pa.
 Commw.
 1995)